 However, it is important to keep any receipt that you are claiming back from the company.

 A dividend is not a company expense and thus does not reduce the profit of the company.
-However, a dividend paid to an individual in the basic tax bracket is essentially tax free and payments can be made up to the higher tax bracket before they become taxable.
+Each year you can take tax free dividends, up to the allowance (currently £2,000).
+Additional dividends up to the higher tax threshold are taxed at 7.5%, then 32.5% thereafter.

-A dividend is a great way to take money out of the company as the tax is paid from the company profits, currently at 20%.
-However, if taking all as wages there is not only tax (at 20%) but also National Insurance paid by the employee (12%) and employer (12.8%).
+A dividend is a great way to take money out of the company as the tax is paid from the company profits.
+If taking all as wages there is not only tax, but also National Insurance paid by the employee and employer.